Sally Pilbeam

-Sally Pilbeam (1978) is an arm amputee Australian paratriathlete.
-In 2014, she won a gold medal at the 2014 World Triathlon Series Final in Edmonton, Alberta, Canada.
+Sally Pilbeam (born 14 April 1978) is an arm amputee Australian paratriathlete.
+In 2014 and 2015, she won gold medals at the World Triathlon Series Finals.
+She competed at the 2024 Paris Paralympics.

+Personal

-Pilbeam was born in 1978 and lives in Perth, Western Australia.
+Pilbeam was born on 14 April 1978 and lives in Perth, Western Australia.
 She is married and has two sons.
 In 2002, she lost her right arm at the shoulder due to cancer.

+Paratriathlon

 She rides a modified bike in the cycling leg of paratriathlon events.
-In 2014, she is classified as a PT3 paratriathlete.
+In 2014, she was classified as a PTS3 paratriathlete.